Skip Navigation

 BMGT 495 | 3 Credits

-Course Desc: Access to spreadsheet, word processing, and presentation software required.
-(Intended as a final, capstone course to be taken in a student's last 15 credits.)
-Prerequisites: BMGT 364, BMGT 365, FINC 330 (or BMGT 340), and MRKT 310.
-A study of strategic management that focuses on integrating management, marketing, finance/accounting, production/operations, services, research and development, and information systems functions to achieve organizational success.
-The aim is to apply integrative analysis, practical application, and critical thinking to the conceptual foundation gained through previous study and personal experience.
-Emphasis is on developing an organizational vision and mission, developing, and implementing strategic plans, and evaluating outcomes.
+Course Desc: Prerequisites: BMGT 364, BMGT 365, FINC 331 (or FINC 330), MRKT 210, and OPMG 300.
+A capstone study of strategic management that emphasizes the integration of key business functions of management, marketing, finance, production/operations, services, research and development, and information systems to drive organizational success.
+The goal is to apply integrative analysis, practical application, and critical thinking to the conceptual foundation gained in prior coursework and personal experiences.
+Topics include crafting an organizational vision and mission, developing and implementing strategic plans, and evaluating their outcomes.
 Students may receive credit for only one of the following courses: BMGT 495, HMGT 430, MGMT 495, or TMGT 380.

 Business Analytics